Early Childhood Teacher Education

 Our graduates leave with first-rate teaching skills that have been tried and tested in various settings while on placement throughout their studies.
 The applied knowledge of different teaching strategies, learning styles and knowledge of Te Whāriki, the early childhood curriculum, prepares skilled graduates who will succeed in facilitating the development and learning of infants, toddlers and young children in their vital years.

-Find out more about what you can do with a degree in Early Childhood Teacher Education.
+Find out more about what you can do with a degree in Early Childhood Teaching.

 Private Bag 4800